interlay/interbtc-spec/polkabtc-spec/docs/source/spec/staked-relayers.rst

 RegisterStakedRelayer
 ----------------------

-Emit an event stating that a new Staked Relayer was registered and provide information on the Staked Relayer's stake
+Emit an event stating that a new staked relayer was registered and provide information on the Staked Relayer's stake

 *Event Signature*